Propiska in the Soviet Union: Details of propiska

 The propiska was recorded both in the internal passport of a Soviet citizen and at local governmental offices.
-In cities it was a local office of a utility organisation, such as РЭУ (District Production Department), ЖЭК (Housing Committee Office), or ЖСК (Housing and Construction Cooperative).
+In cities, it was a local office of a utility organisation, such as РЭУ (District Production Department), ЖЭК (Housing Committee Office), or ЖСК (Housing and Construction Cooperative).
 The passports were stamped at the local police precinct's Ministry of Internal Affairs (MVD) office, with the Military Comissariat (the draft body) also involved.
 In rural areas, it was a selsoviet, or "village council", a governing body of a rural territory.

 A propiska could be permanent or temporary.
-The administrations of hostels, student dormitories, and landlords (very rare case in the USSR, since the "sanitary norm" (a minimum of 12 m2 per person, see below for further details) would usually cause rejection of temporary propiska for such a person) were obliged to maintain temporary propiska records of their guests.
+The administrations of hostels, student dormitories, and landlords, (very rare case in the USSR, since the "sanitary norm", a minimum of 12 m2 per person, see below for further details), would usually cause rejection of temporary propiska for such a person, were obliged to maintain temporary propiska records of their guests.
 The propiska played the role of both residence permit and resident registration of a person.

-Acquiring a propiska to move to a large city, especially Moscow, was extremely difficult for migrants and was a matter of prestige.
+Acquiring a propiska to move to a large city, especially Moscow, was extremely difficult for migrants and a matter of prestige.
 Even moving to live with relatives did not automatically provide a person with a permanent propiska because of a minimum area limit (12 m2) for each resident of a specific apartment.

-Owing to Soviet property regulations (officially based on the Universal Right to Housing for all), the permanent propiska (which provided the permanent right to dwell in this housing) was nearly impossible for authorities to terminate.
-The only major exception was a second criminal sentence (after serving the penalty for the first sentence, the inmate returned to the old permanent propiska).
+Owing to Soviet property regulations, officially based on the Universal Right to Housing for all, the permanent propiska, which provided the permanent right to dwell in this housing, was nearly impossible for authorities to terminate.
+The only major exception was a second criminal sentence.
+After serving the penalty for the first sentence, the inmate returned to the old permanent propiska.

 If the authorities needed to rule in a certain case, they might refuse a permanent propiska for an individual, but usually not revoking the existing permanent propiska.
-This also resulted in a situation in which if a spouse agreed (at marriage) to provide the marriage partner with permanent propiska at their apartment, the propiska could not be terminated by divorce, and so exchanging the apartment for two smaller ones was often the only possibility.
+This also resulted in a situation in which if a spouse agreed, at marriage, to provide the marriage partner with permanent propiska at their apartment, the propiska could not be terminated by divorce, and so exchanging the apartment for two smaller ones was often the only possibility.